Connect with Work

 That feeling was reciprocated by Bupa and staff – who were supportive of the programme throughout and amazed at the energy and fun that the candidates brought to the organisation.

-Four of the seven participants have now been offered permanent employment with Bupa through Connect with Work, and another phase is just about to start for six more candidates.
+Four of the seven participants were offered permanent employment with Bupa through Connect with Work.